pyeventsourcing/eventsourcing/docs/topics/process.rst

 .. distributed database might correspond to the L3 cache.
 Please note, this idea
 .. isn't currently implemented in the library.)

 In this example, the process applications use a MySQL database.
-It is assumed this database already exists.

 .. code:: python